AntidoteDB/WebCure/Pseudocode/Pseudocode.md

 This is a client application, which runs in the web-browser and supports interactive commands from the user.
 It sits on top of the database layer.

 - *read(key)* - asynchronous function that pulls database changes with an optional parameter to pull changes by *key*.
-- *update(key, op, param)* - asynchronous function that processes user-made update.
+- *update(key, op, param)* - asynchronous function that processes user-made update:
+  - *key* - the key, which is going to be updated;
+  - *op* - the operation, which is going to be performed on the *key*;
+  - *param* - any additional parameters that might be needed;

 **Server**